 “A seamless suite of tools, including apps to support specific roles and jobs, dashboards that integrate business data into meaningful outputs, and chat bots using natural language processing, will all simplify interactions with information and people, thereby enabling work to happen more easily,” DWG’s Elizabeth Marsh says in the report.

-A good example of such deployment is Danone, $28.8 billion French food company, which deployed the technology via the Workplace by Facebook collaboration tool.
+A good example of such deployment is Danone, a $28.8 billion French food company, which deployed the technology via the Workplace by Facebook collaboration tool.

 As every data-related process gets taken over by advanced technology, HR employees and project managers might be feeling relieved at the amount of work getting less, but it also means that bit by bit bots are taking that work.

-Last year, as cost-cutting measure, Vodafone deployed bots, simple and sophisticated, to carry out certain internal tasks that normally require a staff.
+Last year, as a cost-cutting measure, Vodafone deployed bots, simple and sophisticated, to carry out certain internal tasks that normally require a staff.
 Some of these bots were the ‘robotic process automation’ bots, deployed to automate back-office tasks such as data entry.
 Consequently, the company laid off about 900 people in the first half of 2018.

 Vodafone is also already using bots to attend telephone conversations with its customers, replacing its service agents.
 About 1% of Vodafone customers talk to bots for address change or payment details, and the company plans to take this number up to 60% by March 2021.
 Massive job cuts could be in the wings.